 I gathered the tools I would need for my task, setting them on the car seat in a neat pile so I wouldn’t forget anything.
 I had a bathing suit, sunglasses and a baseball cap, a bottle of water and my camera.
 I slipped on my flip flops and smeared my nose with sunscreen.

 Every year, America’s foremost beach authority, Dr. Stephen Leatherman – aka Dr. Beach – reviews, evaluates and ranks the country’s beaches on 50 criteria, including the softness of the sand, the water color, the beach’s safety record, and other factors.
-Based on the results, he names the top ten beaches in the nation, a highly anticipated annual event.
+Based on the results, he names the top 10 beaches in the nation, a highly anticipated annual event.

 It was my mission to discover what else inspired him about the park, set on 342 acres of natural land, one of the last undeveloped barrier islands on Florida's southwest coast.

 The first thing I wanted see was the beach.

 I pushed past the shade of the gumbo limbo trees and palms, following a boardwalk through the dunes, lush with sea oats and sea grapes.
 The air carried the sweet, salty perfume of the Gulf, and I could hear the melody of the surf.
-Finally, I could see the water, peeking from around a dune, an impossible hue of turquoise.
+Then, I saw the water, peeking from around a dune, an impossible hue of turquoise.

 The beach was a generous sweep of curved sand – 8,200 feet, I later learned – interrupted by an occasional group of chairs and beach umbrellas.